What kind of person are you looking for to be a franchisee and have a super successful business with Little Voices?

 What marketing is involved in the National Marketing?

-This is determined at Little Voices discretion and we work with franchisees to implement into their area what will add value and attract more customers for them.
+This is determined at Little Voices discretion.
 Ultimately this will include presence in the National Press but as we are a franchise network of relatively small numbers at the moment, an advert in the Daily Mail would be pointless.
 It is much better to take a targeted approach and work with you on your area to supplement what you are doing in terms of marketing in the early days.

 If Little Voices went ‘bump’ what would happen to my Little Voices business?

-This will never happen; this is Jane’s second ‘child’, and it has been a success for over eight years now.
+This will never happen; this is Jane’s second ‘child’, and it has been a success since 2007 now.

 What happens if I relocate or need to sell my Little Voices business?

 Your first job is to ring and speak with Jane and discuss your reasons and feelings and future plans.
-If you sell, the money is yours; there are no royalties or penalties to pay unless Little Voices has helped to find the new franchisee.
-Little Voices (franchisor) does have the final say on who purchases your franchise and, if approved, the new franchisee MUST attend training with the franchisor at the cost of the new franchisee buying your franchise.
-This is the only proviso.
+Little Voices (franchisor) does have the final say on who purchases your franchise and, if approved, the new franchisee MUST attend training with the franchisor.

 How long is the Franchise Agreement?
 Do I have to spend another start up fee again to start another 5 year agreement?